What Should You Know About HIIT Training Before Trying It

 You don’t have to go the gym to exercise!

 There are plenty of full body workouts that you can perform at home.
-I recommend at least 20 minutes of regular exercise per day, starting with low-impact movements in the first 1 or 2 weeks.
+Do at least 20 minutes of regular exercise per day.
+Start with low-impact movements in the first 1 or 2 weeks.

 60 minutes is your absolute limit for exercise if you are just starting out.
 I know that you can probably work out for 2 hours straight but that would be too strenuous on the body.
 Give your body the rest that it deserves and exercise moderately to produce good results.